 In fact, as I just learned, the word “Sadistic” is Sade’s namesake.

-Marquis de Sade was a late 18th century French writer, philosopher, criminal and, I suppose, a revolutionary known for being a fucking creepo with a castle full of prostitutes.
+Marquis de Sade was a late 18th century French writer, philosopher, criminal and, I suppose, a revolutionary known for being a freaking creepo with a castle full of prostitutes.

 His wife was an alleged willing accomplice to the bullshit horror tactics he pulled on prostitutes even after he slept with her sister.